June 20, 2010

 3 medium red onions

-2 fresh red chillies
+2 fresh red chillies (hero of the dish!)

 70g butter

-8tsp natural yogurt
+8tsp natural yogurt (i use greek)

 1 tsp smoked paprika